300 Jay Street

 A scholarship that is awarded to high school graduates to help them finance their college education.
 It is awarded to students who have proven their ability to succeed academically while in high school.
 There is no separate application for the scholarship.
 Students are automatically considered for the award when they apply for admission to CUNY.

 A process in which a student’s FAFSA data has been selected for review and validation.
-In this process, the student’s college will be comparing information from the student’s FAFSA with supporting documentation, such as signed copies of the student’s (and, if dependent, the student’s parents’) current Federal tax forms and W-2 forms or other financial documents, U.S. passport, Selective Service Registration card.
+In this process, the student’s college will be comparing information from the student’s FAFSA with supporting documentation, such as signed copies of the student’s (and, if dependent, the student’s parents’) current Federal tax forms and W-2 forms or other financial documents, U.S. passport, etc.

 A formal discontinuance of attendance in all or part of courses in which registered.